-S. D. Nelson’s Native American stories are an excellent addition to any multicultural lesson.
-Each book includes an informative Author’s Note for parents and classroom teachers.
+Nelson’s Native American stories are an excellent addition to any multicultural lesson.
+His many historical children’s books include maps, informative timelines, and detailed author’s notes helpful to teachers and parents.

-My great-great grandfather’s name was Flying Cloud, and he was a Lakota Warrior.
-I am a member of the Standing Rock Sioux Tribe in the Dakotas, descendants of the Lakota Indians about whom this story is told.
+My great-great grandfather’s name was Maȟpíya Kiny’An, or Flying Cloud, and he was a Lakota Warrior.
+I am a member of the Standing Rock Sioux Tribe in the Dakotas, descendants of the Lakota Indigenous People about whom this story is told.
 Many times I have wondered what it was like for Flying Cloud, as a boy, growing up.
 That is how I came to write this tale.
 When I was a child, my mother, Christine-Elk Tooth Woman, often told me about the Old Ones who came before her, including Flying Cloud.

 In the eighteenth and nineteenth centuries the Lakota lived on the vast grasslands of what is now the central part of the United States.
 Mounted on horses, they followed the great herds of buffalo that supplied them with most of their food and clothing, and even skins to cover their tipis.
 They lived as part of the natural world, integrating themselves into it.
 For guidance and understanding they called upon Wakan Tanka, the Great Spirit, who is the life force that exists within all things.
 The Lakota lived in harmony with the changing seasons, with all of the other creatures, and with all of the different elements in their environment.
 Their manner of life reflected the lives around them; for instance, they hunted in hands much as wolves do.
 They revered all of Creation Sun, Moon, Stars, Mother Earth and called the four-legged beings and the winged creatures their brothers.
 To this day, the Lakota believe that the green growing things are their relatives.
 A curious contradiction of humanity is that they did not always get along with their neighboring Indian tribes and were known as fierce warriors.
 In 1876 the Lakota and Cheyenne joined together to defeat General Custer at the Battle of the Little Big Horn.